lavignepierre/pierrelavigne/ecology.markdown

 * Application to see carbon content of electricity per country [electricitymap](https://app.electricitymap.org/map)

 * [Ourworldindata](https://ourworldindata.org) is a website where a lot of data analysis are provided.
 See the [Biodiversity](https://ourworldindata.org/biodiversity) and [Energy](https://ourworldindata.org/energy) sections.

+* [ICOS](https://www.icos-cp.eu/index.php/data-services) Integrated Carbon Observation System.
+A lot of data concerning emmisisons can be found on this page.